 Romantics look great with the impression of cleavage, even if they're small-busted.
 (While some large-busted women, such as Gamines and Dramatics, look best with de-emphasized chests.)

 Feminine beauty is defined by the curving line.
 Perhaps because a curved line is more visually complicated than a straight line, Ethereals and Romantics look great surrounded by a lot of detail.
 (While Naturals and Dramatics are unattractive in highly detailed contexts.)
 A Romantic looks gorgeous in ruffles, gathers, ruching, elaborate hair, and ornate jewelry.

-Red roses symbolize romance and sexuality, and a Romantic woman's beauty is like a red rose: beautiful, delicate, detailed, and composed of curving lines.
+Red roses symbolize romance and sexuality, and a Romantic woman is like a red rose: beautiful, delicate, detailed, and composed entirely of curving lines.